-International Student/Non-U.S. Citizen Application
+International Student/ Non-U.S. Citizen Application

 Central Penn is authorized under federal law to enroll nonimmigrant alien students.
-If you are not a native English-speaking student, you are required to take the TOEFL exam.
+If you are not a native English-speaking student, you are required to take either the TOEFL exam or the IELTS exam.
 The score will become a part of your student file and will be used during the admission process.

-A TOEFL score of 550 or higher is required for admission.
-You are required to submit copies of your Permanent Resident Card or Temporary Resident Card along with your application.
+A minimum TOEFL score of 520 (paper) or 68 (iBT) or IELTS score of 6 is required for admission.
+A copy of your Permanent Resident Card or Temporary Resident Card must be submitted along with your application.
 Please contact the Central Penn Admissions office for specifics.